josefernandoferreiragomes/DocumentationRep/GenerateProxyClients.md

 ### 2.2. **SoapServer** – Create a Simple SOAP Service Using CoreWCF

+Make sure to have Windows Communication Foundation workload installed

 1. **Add CoreWCF Packages**
 In **SoapServer**, add the following NuGet packages: